hakuhodo-technologies/scope-rl/README.md

 - **Offline Reinforcement Learning**: Offline RL aims to learn a new policy from only offline logged data collected by a behavior policy.
 OfflineGym enables flexible experiment using customized dataset on a variety of environment collected by various behavior policies.

 - **Off-Policy Evaluation**: OPE aims to evaluate the performance of a counterfactual policy using only offline logged data.
 OfflineGym supports basic implementation of OPE estimators and streamline the experimental procedure to evaluate OPE estimators.
+Moreover, we also implement advanced OPE, such as cumulative distribution estimators.

 - **Off-Policy Selection**: OPS aims to select the best policy from several candidate policies using offline logged data.
 OfflineGym supports basic implementation of OPS methods and provide some metrics to evaluate OPS result.